This page is for shows wanting to perform at AMC and needing to

 PA System, lighting etc

 The Main Room PA system comprises a good quality rig, including a Behringer XENYX X22228 8-channel desk, two free-standing Behringer FoH speakers, mic boom stands, mics+cables, DI boxes, two foldback monitors and stage box/snake.
 There is good and friendly technical assistance on hand to help you set up the gear and get ready for your show.
-While there are only 30 minutes to set up between shows we very rarely start a show late.
-This is important because (a) Fringe audiences can be very busy whizzing around the city to see as many shows as possible in a day and (b) over-running your show affects the timing of all the show which follow yours - we do not want that and don't allow it.
+Although there are only 30 minutes to set up between shows, we very rarely start a show late.
+This is important because (a) Fringe audiences can be very busy whizzing around the city to see as many shows as possible in a day and (b) over-running your show affects the timing of all the AMC shows which follow yours - we do not want that and don't allow it.